 The wilderness of Africa is a place of drama, where anything can happen at any moment, and most visitors come to experience the interaction of the larger mammals but there is a very special side to the wilderness that is often missed.

 The impala was snorting and staring intently at a patch of grass on the edge of the tree line.
 I searched the place through my binoculars but could not see anything.
 'What do you think it is?'

 'Not too sure as yet but it could be a leopard.'

 We waited, the wilderness holding us captive, but the impala began to relax and the excitement of the specific moment slowly melted.
 The moment passed.

-I must have fallen asleep for something has happened - the dragon-fly has gone.
+Later: I must have fallen asleep for something has happened - the dragonfly has gone.
 No, that's not it.
 It's the light.
-The heat has gone from the air, and with it the heat waves, the light now softer in yellow-green touches of late afternoon, and a gentle breeze brushes past in a comforting cool of early winter.
+The heat has gone from the air, and with it, the heat waves, the light now softer in yellow-green touches of late afternoon, and a gentle breeze brush past in a comforting cool of early winter.
 I missed the change, I was asleep.'